|

 VRisk – Value Risk

-Value Risk (vrisk): The risk of bad to sub-optimal values happening.
+Short definition of Value Risk (vrisk): The risk of bad or sub-optimal values being entrenched.

-An obviously bad vrisk is one where existential risk (xrisk) is high.
-Existential here could mean extinction of life/species/sentience etc, or the universe becoming uninhabitable to the degree where there is no chance of new life emerging to experience anything.
-Extinction means local annihilation with no way for a local cluster of life (I e.
-An ecosystem) to claw back.
-Existence eradication means the fabric of the universe can no longer afford life.
+– where existential risk (XRisk) is high.
+Existential here could mean extinction of humans – a broader definition could mean all life on earth etc, or the universe becoming uninhabitable to the degree where there is no chance of new life emerging to experience anything.
+A particular nasty form of extinction is local annihilation of all life; no way for a local cluster of life (i.e. an ecosystem) to claw back.
+At the extreme end, existence eradication means the fabric of the universe can no longer produce life.

-Another is where the risk of large amounts of suffering could happen (srisk).
+– where the risk of large amounts of suffering could happen (SRisk).

 Perhaps resulting in annihilation or some kind of value lock-in damning access to far better values upon which to scaffold future utopian civilisations.

-A: A superintelligent AI may totalize value set X, enforcing it for time and all eternity – this may be a result of overly paternalistic constraints, design flaws, value drift, or a result of premature convergence on goals that are hardcoded or unwisely chosen via direct specification.
+A: A superintelligent AI (SI) may totalise value set X, enforcing it for time and all eternity – this may be a result of overly paternalistic constraints, design flaws, value drift, or a result of premature convergence on goals that are hard-coded or unwisely chosen via direct specification.

 The persistence of value calcification could be ultimately enforced via SI itself, or robust containment methods alongside unwise or unethical controlling interests.

-A: If sub-optimal values were calcified (i.e. torture for fun) then there would be more suffering and less wellbeing than would otherwise occur had better values been calcified.
+A: If sub-optimal values were calcified, for instance torture for fun, then there would be more suffering and less well-being than would otherwise occur had better values been achieved.

 Q: What if value calcification is actually desirable in some cases, such as locking in beneficial values like empathy or well-being?